Rokessovsky/The-Dark-Forest/README.md

   other civilizations after a certain level of technology.
 - As a user, I want to be able to make decision on whether should I respond to the request of contact from other civilizations, which will immediately lead to a conflict.
-- As a user, I want to able to choose the path for the future of my own civilization after a certain level of development.
 - As a user, I want to be able to end one time unit after I've finished all my action.
 - As a user, I want be able to record how many time units I've survived after my civilization's been destroyed, and be able to choose whether to start a new round of game or not.

-An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly, but they will appear correctly on GitHub.